paulirwin/lillisp/README.md

 Lillisp (prounounced "lill-isp", like "lilly") is a prototype Lisp-based language that is written in C# (with some library functions written in Lillisp itself) and runs on [.NET](https://dotnet.microsoft.com/).

-Currently, Lillisp can call some .NET code, but is not yet callable *from* .NET code.
-Also, Lillisp is currently only interpreted as a REPL.
-The short term plan is to allow for interpretation of Lillisp files too, and the long term plan is to support compilation of Lillisp code into a .NET assembly.
+Currently, Lillisp can call some .NET code, but anything defined in it is not yet easily callable *from* .NET code.
+Lillisp can be used as a REPL, or you can specify a file to interpret.
+Compilation is on the roadmap but not yet supported.

 Lillisp is a Scheme-based Lisp, and ultimately aims to be as [R7RS-small](https://small.r7rs.org/) compliant as possible.
 Being a Scheme, Lillisp is a [Lisp-1](https://andersmurphy.com/2019/03/08/lisp-1-vs-lisp-2.html), meaning functions and variables/parameters cannot share the same name, and functions do not need to be quoted to be passed as values.